The Isley Brothers

 The Isley Brothers have sold over 18 million units in the United States alone.
-With their first major hit charting in 1959 ("Shout"), and their last one in 2001 ("Contagious"), they are among the few groups ever to have hit the Billboard Hot 100 with new music in six different decades.
+With their first major hit charting in 1959 ("Shout"), and their last one in 2001 ("Contagious"), they are among the few groups ever to have hit the Billboard Hot 100 with new music in six different decades and the only act in musical history to have achieved this accomplishment in consecutive decades, doing so from the 1950s until the 2000s.
+The group's long R&B chart span landed them a Guinness World Record.
 Sixteen of their albums charted in the Top 40 and thirteen of those albums have been certified gold, platinum or multi-platinum by the RIAA.
 The brothers have been honored by several musical institutions, including the Rock and Roll Hall of Fame, which inducted them in 1992.
 Five years later, they were added to Hollywood's Rockwalk, and in 2003 they were inducted to the Vocal Group Hall of Fame.
 They received the Grammy Lifetime Achievement Award in 2014.

 Career

 Origins and initial recordings

 The Isley Brothers originally came from Cincinnati, Ohio, and were raised in the city's Lincoln Heights suburb, settling in the satellite town of Blue Ash when they were teenagers.
 Their father, O'Kelly Isley Sr., a former United States Navy sailor and vaudeville performer from Durham, North Carolina, and their mother Sallye, from Georgia, guided the elder four Isley boys in their singing in church.
 The brothers began performing together in 1954, patterning themselves after groups such as Billy Ward and His Dominoes and The Dixie Hummingbirds.
 Eventually, they landed a spot on Ted Mack's Amateur Hour, where they won the competition (their prize was a watch).
 With Vernon singing lead vocals, the quartet soon began touring all over the eastern US, performing in a variety of churches.
 When Vernon was thirteen, he was killed by a car that struck him as he was riding his bike in his neighborhood.
 Devastated, the remaining trio disbanded.